 Karen Elizabeth Bishop (PhD, 2008) was New Faculty Fellow of the American Council of Learned Societies in the Department of Spanish and Portuguese and the Program in Comparative Literature at Rutgers University, New Brunswick, and is now an Assistant Professor there.

 Danielle Borgia (PhD, 2009) is a Lecturer at Loyola Marymount University in Los Angeles, where she teaches classes in Women's Studies and American Cultures Studies.
 Her research and teaching interests center on women in the Borderlands, Borderlands history, transnational and postcolonial feminist theory, Native American literatures, racial profiling, police brutality, and immigration.

-Marcel Brousseau (PhD, 2015) is a Carlos E. Castañeda Postdoctoral Fellow in the Center for Mexican American Studies (CMAS) at the University of Texas at Austin, where he is teaching a course on Mexican American Literature and Culture.
+Marcel Brousseau (PhD, 2015) was a Carlos E. Castañeda Postdoctoral Fellow in the Center for Mexican American Studies (CMAS) at the University of Texas at Austin (2015-2017).

 Marco Codebo (PhD, 2005).
 He taught at the University of Houston and Colorado College.
 Presently, he is Professor of Italian and French at Long Island University, in Brookville, New York.